jenny-df/travel-optimizer/README.md

 ## Assumptions:

-- Users have 15 hours in a day available
+- Users have 15 hours in a day available: 9 hours of sleep.
+We don't account for food (users might input locations for that)
 - Users spend one hour in each location
 - No flights between locations